 If you’ve ever seen those videos of Tillman, the skateboarding Bulldog cruising down a street, then you know just how cool a dog riding along on a board can be.
 The trick might seem extremely difficult to teach, but with the right dog treats and a bit of patience, it’s something you can definitely teach to your pup.
-BeChewy caught up with professional skateboarder William Delago and dog trainer Aly DelaCoeur, founder of Why Does My Dog?, to get their tips on how to get your dog to master the art of skateboarding.
+BeChewy caught up with professional skateboarder William Delago and dog trainer Aly DelaCoeur, founder of Why Does My Dog?, to get their tips on how to teach a dog to skateboard like an expert.

 Consider your Dog’s Breed, Age, and Athletic Ability

 Before teaching your dog to hop on a skateboard, it’s important that you assess a few things.
 First off, you should make sure that the trick is something that your dog is physically able to do.
 DelaCoeur, for instance, has worked with her Pit Bull to hop onto the board but hasn’t encouraged her Lhasa Apsos to give it a whirl.
 “The Pit Bull has a very muscular back end, which makes him more sturdy on a board.
 But my other two dogs are tinier with funky knees.
 They could get hurt very easily and aren’t meant for that type of work,” she explains.
 While any dog can technically learn how to skateboard, Delago seconds the fact that certain breeds, like bulldogs, are better equipped for it than other breeds.
 Welsh Corgis, for instance, have legs that are too short to reach the ground from the board.